 concertos etc. were all divided into generally three to five different

-movements, each with varying tempos and themes, that in total
+movements, each with varying tempos and themes, which, in total,

 devising a single, sweeping movement that carried the listener from

-Many of these innovative tone poems were based upon his
+Many of these innovative tone poems were based upon Liszt's novel

 transformation of themes.
-Liszt would launch the piece with a
+For example: Liszt would launch the piece with a

 small kernel, or musical phrase, which journeyed through various

 transformations, each evoking a different stage of development

 in regards to the specific subject being treated, thus culminating